 - There are now other options for enabling external access to Operator-deployed Confluent Platform components, such as NodePort Services and Ingress controllers.
 This is to support users who cannot use Kubernetes Services of type LoadBalancer (which provides dynamic management of load balancers) in their environment.

 - With a single configuration change in your Helm configuration file and a single

 helm upgradecommand, you can expand the disk across every broker in an entire Kafka cluster in a matter of seconds.
 You can also apply this to non-Kafka clusters.

 - With a single configuration change in your Helm configuration file (

 helm upgradecommand, you can scale up the size of any Confluent Platform component cluster.
 This is especially powerful when applied to Kafka clusters, and combined with Self-Balancing.

-- Confluent Operator can enable self-balancing for Kafka clusters, ensuring topic partitions are automatically rebalanced to new brokers when added to the cluster.
+- Confluent for Kubernetes can enable self-balancing for Kafka clusters, ensuring topic partitions are automatically rebalanced to new brokers when added to the cluster.
 For more information, see Scale Kafka clusters and balance data.

 - Tiered Storage

 - With Confluent for Kubernetes, you can enable Tiered Storage to reap the benefits of Infinite Kafka.
 When deploying Confluent Platform to AWS EKS and using AWS S3 for Tiered Storage, or when deploying to Google Kubernetes Engine (GKE) and using GCS for Tiered Storage, you can configure Tiered Storage without passing any cloud provider credentials.

 - Client applications can now authenticate to RBAC-enabled clusters using both the SASL/PLAIN mechanism and mTLS.